Intro to Reaching in Heavy Winds

-The boat will easily get up on plane so the outhaul can be tighter than in medium wind.
+The boat will easily get up on plane so the outhaul should be tighter than in medium wind.
 The upwind outhaul setting usually works pretty well for heavy air reaches although the outhaul can be eased 4-6 inches.
 The higher the wind the more power in the sail, so less draft in the sail is needed.
-The Cunningham should be off unless sailing on a tight reach.
+The Cunningham should generally be off unless the boat is very overpowered or when sailing on a tight reach.
 The vang setting on a heavy air reach is a compromise between the boom skipping on the water and twist in the sail.
 When overpowered ease the vang to allow the boom to rise spill excess power from the top of the sail.